SANDHOSH02/Code_Clash/README.md

 ## License
 This project does not include a license file by default.
 Add a `LICENSE` file (MIT or similar) if you want to open-source it.

----
-If you want, I can: add server-side eligibility checks for certificates, store generated certificates on the server, or migrate the editor to Monaco.
-Tell me which next step you'd like.

 ## Screenshots